pacorta/pacerunner2.0/README.md

 - Additional: Add a function to plan ahead by calculating the distance of a route (with google maps calculate distance feature).
 - Add the split pace alerts option.
 - If we eventually add social media, a user should be able to challenge their friends for time/distance/pace runs and bet trophies or something.
+- Send notifications after periods of inactivity (ex.
+"Those miles aren't gonna run themselves")
+- Activities:
+  - When filtering the runs from 12 weeks-> week -> day, show the runs for all-time -> week -> that day.
+  - Default view of last 12 weeks is this week and that's ok.
+But let's add an easter egg.
+By tapping "last 12 weeks" (when it's already selected), we can show the total amount of data for the last 12 weeks accumulated.
+  - Add a "share button" to save on camera roll or "copy to clipboard" for saving the whole rectangle of information along with the graph.

 ---
 #### (For earlier logs, see `PAST-LOGS.md`)